getdera/dera/dera-fe/README.md

 ### 1. Set up Clerk Authentication

 Dera uses [Clerk](https://clerk.com/) for user authentication.
 You need to create an account with Clerk if you do not already have one.
+The free tier is good enough to run Dera locally.

 #### Create an application for Dera in Clerk